vokegpu/ekg-docs/model/header.md

 And voila we have this simple GUI frame.
 ![splash-meow-gui](../splash/splash-meow-gui.png?raw=true)

-I do not think it is a simple-easy way to create GUIs, increasing the complexity make worse to create.
+I do not think it is a simple-easy way to create GUIs, imagine increasing the complexity of GUI context, a lot of worse code to just create GUI.
 So the point is not rewrite all the entire library but only focus on the important parts, the user-programmer side.

 #### User-Programmer Side

 `User-programmer` means you, the one who use the EKG library, so you are called user-programmer, for almost 3 years I did not even think about you, I was only focusing on the runtime and widgets.
 Because of this, some stupids decisions were made for EKG, like the part of creating widgets.

 May you think, how we can improve it?
 And the anwser is:
-NO MORE useless OO (Object-Oriented) features.
+NO useless OO (Object-Oriented) features.

 One obvious feature, the user-programmer interface with 3 layers concept:
 -- user-programmer